DOAJ/doaj/cms/pages/apply/publisher-responsibilities.md

 We aim to process update requests within one month.

+### Uploading article metadata

+You may upload article metadata to us once your journal is indexed in DOAJ.

+- The article metadata you upload must have a [Publication date](/docs/xml/#list-of-doaj-xml-elements) on or after the date that the journal started to publish as true open access, according to [DOAJ's definition](/apply/guide/#the-type-of-open-access).
+- You are not able to upload article metadata for back files prior to the OA start year.

+From April 2026, journal account owners will receive an automated email notification if we delete any article metadata due to broken links or duplication.
+Please see [further details](/docs/faq/#uploading-article-metadata) on uploading article metadata.

 ### Journal title changes, mergers or continuations

 - There are [specific rules](https://www.issn.org/understanding-the-issn/assignment-rules/issn-the-major-principles/) about what to do when a journal changes its title.